 Length: 23 pages

-This bill was introduced on February 28, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 28, 2017, in a previous session of Congress, but it did not receive a vote.

 Jul 14, 2016

 This activity took place on a related bill, S. 3211 (114th).